 Looking at indicators such as Quality Score, Account Activity, Impression Share, and Click-Through Rate, the Performance Grader analyzes your AdWords campaigns and compares your score with competitors.

-The AdWords Performance Grader helps you:
+The Google Ads Performance Grader helps you:

 The Google Ads Performance Grader shows you where and how to make improvements to your AdWords campaign that will improve your performance and save you money.